Clover vs Stripe 2026: Fees, Features & Best Use Cases

 • Value portability and speed over comprehensive POS features like inventory management

-Choosing between Clover and the alternative comes down to where you do business: Clover wins for face-to-face, the competitor wins for digital, and JIM wins for mobile.
+Choosing between Clover and the alternatives comes down to where you do business: Clover wins for face-to-face, Stripe wins for digital, and JIM wins for mobile.